TylerSilverman/TylerSilvermanTechBlog/README.md

 You’ll also need the [dotenv package](https://www.npmjs.com/package/dotenv) to use environment variables, the [bcrypt package](https://www.npmjs.com/package/bcrypt) to hash passwords, and the [express-session](https://www.npmjs.com/package/express-session) and [connect-session-sequelize](https://www.npmjs.com/package/connect-session-sequelize) packages to add authentication.

-## Grading Requirements

-This homework is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-    * Application’s folder structure follows the Model-View-Controller paradigm.

-    * Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.

-    * Application must be deployed to Heroku.

 ## Question and Comments

 * please visit: www.tylersilverman.github.io